ruisuv/terminal-workshop/1_call-to-the-adventure/README.md

 `docker cp 1_call-to-the-adventure/.ubuntu-setup d01d18af48ad:/.dotfiles`

-From Ubuntu Container run it
+From Ubuntu Container run it.
+You will need to accept by pressing `Y` for each installation.
 ```
 ls -lha .dotfiles
 sh .dotfiles/.ubuntu-setup